Nolan Gorman Preview, Player Props: Cardinals vs. Reds

 Nolan Gorman At The Plate

-- Gorman has driven in a run in 39 games this year (34.2%), including 22 games with more than one RBI (19.3%).
+- Gorman has an RBI in 39 of 115 games this year, with multiple RBI in 22 of them.
 He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.